 Raleigh William Bitner III was born in Washington, D.C., December 1, 1956 (I agree, he looks much younger) and has lived most of his adult life in West Virginia.
 He has a B.A. in English from Fairmont State College

-Since selling his first short story at the tender age of sixteen to Space and Time magazine, William Bitner has authored eight volumes of horror short stories, M is for Monster, T is for Thing, N is for Nightmare, Gone Where The Goblins Go, She Saw Dinosaurs, Worlds Beyond, Dark Matters and his most recent collection, Green Maws Are Gaping.
+Since selling his first short story at the tender age of sixteen to Space and Time magazine, William Bitner has authored nine volumes of horror short stories, M is for Monster, T is for Thing, N is for Nightmare, Gone Where The Goblins Go, She Saw Dinosaurs, Worlds Beyond, Dark Matters, Green Maws Are Gaping. and his most recent collection, Face Eater.
 He has also seen published a collection of song lyrics, Heavy Planet Man and collaborated with film maker Daniel Boyd on the illustrated novel Death Falcon Zero Vs. the Zombie Sluglords.
 He contributed four stories to the Ghastly and Shel Dorf Award nominated Caliber Comics graphic horror anthology series Chillers, based on the film from Troma and appeared in the three author collection Back Roads along with Jason Pell and Daniel Boyd from Bug House Press.
 He is also the author of the acclaimed science fiction novel Down in the Drains, the crime story collection You Have To Pay and has written three more books featuring DFZ, Death Falcon Zero Vs The Fists of Mars, Death Falcon Zero Vs The Elder Terrors, and Death Falcon Zero Vs The Akumasaurus.
-His latest book is the first in a series collecting the Bill Bitner Newsletter Archives, Volume One: The Bad Idea From Hell, 2002-2003 and The Biil Bitner Newsletter Archives Volume Two: This Heathen Earth.
+He has also released two in the projected seven book series collecting the Bill Bitner Newsletter Archives, Volume One: The Bad Idea From Hell, 2002-2003 and The Biil Bitner Newsletter Archives Volume Two: This Heathen Earth.
 2004.
 His latest books are the Kindle compilations Born to Darkness: The Undead Stories of William Bitner, Kill it if You Can: The Witch Hunt Stories of William Bitner and Voices From Beyond: The Mythos Stories of William Bitner released in conjunction with his appearance at the WV Book Festival in October of 2022.

 Since 2003 as the masked Death Falcon Zero he has wrestled over eight hundred matches and won twenty one championships in both the United States and Mexico.